lpjr03/JAVA_ASD_EXAM/README.md

 ## Development Tools
 - **Lombok**: A Java library that automatically generates boilerplate code, such as getters, setters, equals, hashCode, and toString methods, reducing the need for repetitive code.
 - **Javadoc**: A tool that generates API documentation directly from the source code, making it easier for developers to understand how to use the application and its components.
+- **Maven Site Plugin**: A Maven plugin used to generate a static site containing project documentation and reports.
+It can aggregate information such as Javadoc, dependency details, test reports, and static analysis results.

 ## Deployment with Docker